1. Skip to content

 September 6, 2024

-As Tunisia is heading for presidential elections in October, observers warn the vote won't be democratic as there's been an intense crackdown on the opposition.
+As Tunisia heads for a presidential election in October, observers warn the vote won't be democratic amid an intense crackdown on the opposition.
 Is the country returning to authoritarian rule?

 Supporters of Tunisian President Kais Saied hold a poster with his face

-As Tunisia gears up for the country's upcoming presidential elections on October 6, observers are worried that incumbent President Kais Saied is derailing the vote's democratic foundation.
+As Tunisia gears up for the country's upcoming presidential election on October 6, observers are worried that incumbent President Kais Saied is derailing the vote's democratic foundation.

-Of the 17 candidates who had announced to run for president, 14 contenders were either detained or excluded from running.
+Of the 17 candidates who had announced to run for president, 14 contenders have either been detained or excluded from running.

-On Monday, the country's Independent Electoral Commission for Elections, ISIE, approved only three candidates in total.
-Many observers don't actually regard the commission as independent given that President Saied nominated all seven members himself.
+On Monday, the country's electoral authority, the ISIE, approved only three candidates in total.
+Many observers don't actually regard the commission as independent, given that Saied nominated all seven members himself.

-However, it remains to be seen if Ayachi Zammel will actually be able to run.
+However, it remains to be seen if Zammel will actually be able to run.
 Following his approval as a candidate, police forces temporarily detained him on September 4.
-His lawyer told the news agency AP that Zammel was accused of falsifying signatures, which he denies.
+His lawyer told The Associated Press news agency that Zammel was accused of falsifying signatures, which he has denied.

-"We may witness elections while the candidates are in prison," Romdhane Ben Omar, the spokesperson of the non-governmental human rights organization, the Tunisian Forum for Economic and Social Rights (FTDES), told DW.
+"We may witness elections while the candidates are in prison," Romdhane Ben Omar, the spokesperson of the non-governmental human rights organization, the Tunisian Forum for Economic and Social Rights, told DW.

 Full-scale crackdown